Scripture: John 3:16-21

 Abraham's willing sacrifice of his only son, Isaac, prefigures the perfect offering and sacrifice of God's beloved Son, our Lord Jesus Christ.
 This passage in the Gospel of John tells us of the great breadth and width of God's love.
 Not an excluding love for just a few or for a single nation, but a redemptive love that embraces the whole world, and a personal love for each and every individual whom God has created in his own image and likeness (Genesis 1:26,27).
 God is the eternal Father of Love who cannot rest until his wandering children have returned home to him.
 Saint Augustine of Hippo (354-430 AD) said, God loves each one of us as if there were only one of us to love.
 God gives us the freedom to choose whom and what we will love.

-Truth, beauty, and goodness are made perfect in the love of
+Truth, goodness, and beauty are made perfect in the love of

 "Lord Jesus Christ, your love is better than life itself.
 May your love consume and transform my heart with all of its yearnings, aspirations, fears, hurts, and concerns, that I may freely desire you above all else and love all others generously for your sake and for your glory.
 Make me to love what you love, desire what you desire, and give generously as you have been so generous towards me".